Academic Catalog

 Game theory studies how individuals, groups and firms make their decisions strategically when their actions affect each other.
 Introductory course with emphasis on applications to firms and markets.
 Standard concepts such as games with sequential moves, simultaneous moves, pure and mixed strategies, uncertainty, and repetition.
 Special topics include bargaining, strategic innovation, cooperative pricing, contract designs, incentive mechanisms, bidding, and auctions.
 Students do not need to know calculus to follow the lectures.
 Offered for undergraduate credit only.
 Offered Yearly.

-Prerequisites: MAT 1800-6XXX with a minimum grade of C, MAT Permit to Reg ACT/SAT with a test score minimum of 4, or MAT Permit to Reg ACT/SAT with a test score minimum of 4
+Prerequisites: MAT 1800 with a minimum grade of C, (MAT Permit to Reg ACT/SAT with a test score minimum of 4 and MAT 2010-6999 with a minimum grade of C), or MAT Permit to Reg ACT/SAT with a test score minimum of 4

 Restriction(s): Enrollment is limited to Undergraduate level students.